sqlsaturday/sqlsatwebsite/index.md

 ## <a name="events"></a>Events

 These are the SQLSaturday events that are currently scheduled.
+If you would like to organize or schedule an event, please visit our [running a new event](http://beta.sqlsaturday.com/newevent/) page.

 <table cellspacing=0 class="table table-hover table-borderless table-sortable mt-3" width="100%">
   <thead>